 AdBlockers hide the majority of visitors from web analytics

-Shortly after starting this blog, I included Mixpanel analytics to tell me how many people are reading my articles.
-Recently I implemented my custom analytics, and I was astonished when it showed me more than twice the number of page views.
-AdBlock was hiding sixty per cent of my site’s visitors.
+I used Mixpanel analytics to tell me how many people are reading my articles.
+Recently I implemented my custom analytics.
+I was astonished when my custom analytics showed me more than twice the number of page views than the numbers from Mixpanel.
+AdBlock was hiding sixty per cent of my site’s visitors from Mixpanel.

 Everyone who publishes on the internet loves analytics.
 It’s a big part of the writing feedback process.
 That’s why I included analytics on this blog.
 I decided to use Mixpanel because I value my user’s privacy.
 As far as I was able to tell, Mixpanel is not using the captured user data for advertisement.
 I only wanted to know that someone visited my blog; I didn’t need all the detailed user demographic you get from Google Analytics.